 This section presents the pounds sold, revenue, and price for all PMUS in the CNMI by all gears.
-Unlike American Samoa, the data of pounds sold by gear are not available for CNMI.
-Figure 132 and Figure 133 present the trends of total pounds sold and revenue for all PMUS for CNMI from 2003 to 2022.
+Unlike American Samoa, the data for pounds sold by gear are not available for the CNMI.
+Figure 132 and Figure 133 present the trends of total pounds sold and revenue for all PMUS in the CNMI from 2003 to 2022.
 Supporting data for these two figures are presented in Table A-118.

 Pelagic fishing is an important commercial fishery in the CNMI.
-Nearly half a million pounds of pelagic species are landed annually, about 50% landed pelagic fish were sold to markets during 2003-2022, based on the commercial receipts.
-In 2022 about 99% of total PMUS landed were sold, which is much higher than in previous years.
+Nearly half a million pounds of pelagic species are landed annually, and about 50% of landed pelagic fish were sold to markets from 2003 to 2022 based on the commercial receipts.
+In 2022, about 99% of total PMUS landed were sold, which is much higher than in previous years.
 The high ratio of commercial landings to total landings in 2021 and 2022 is likely a result of improvements in the implementation of the commercial data collection program.
-In the CNMI, a mandatory reporting program was implemented in 2019 and follow-up outreach efforts have resulted in increased vendor reporting participation as 37 out of 42 vendors reported in 2021.
-The average pelagic fish price has increased since 2007 gradually, and fish price increased from \$2.53 in 2021 to \$3.08 in 2022, 22% increased after adjusting for inflation.
+In the CNMI, a mandatory reporting program was implemented in 2019 and follow-up outreach efforts have resulted in increased vendor reporting participation, as 37 out of 42 vendors reported in 2021.
+The average pelagic fish price has increased since 2007 gradually, and fish price increased from \$2.53 in 2021 to \$3.08 in 2022, a 22% increase adjusting for inflation.